rsalmei/alive-progress/README.md

 ## 📌 NEW in 2.3 series!

-This is all about customization, the core widgets can now be changed:
+This is all about customization; the core widgets can now be changed:
-- send a string to the `monitor`, `elapsed`, and `stats` widgets, to make them look anyway you want!
+- send a string to the `monitor`, `elapsed`, and `stats` widgets to make them look anyway you want!

-> It's awesome that these strings support all Python format features, so you can e.g. `{percent:.1%}` 😉.
+> It's incredible that these strings support all Python format features, so you can e.g., `{percent:.1%}` 😉.

 They can be further customized when on the **final receipt**!
 - new `monitor_end`, `elapsed_end`, and `stats_end`, with dynamic formats inherited from the standard ones!